mad-ent-java-s22/indie-project/README.md

 Repository for Enterprise Java project.

 ### Problem statement
-Need a non-addictive application to share one's thoughts with community.
+Need a non-addictive, non-manipulative application to share one's thoughts with community.

 ### Solution
 Taciturn is the micro-blogging solution many don't know they need.